Depression & Mood Disorders

 Treatment Considerations

-For mild-to-moderate depression, most evidence-based approaches show comparable outcomes — the therapeutic alliance matters more than the specific modality.
+For mild-to-moderate depression, differences between bona fide evidence-based approaches are small next to the contribution of the therapeutic alliance.
 For severe or treatment-resistant depression, combined approaches (therapy plus medication) consistently outperform either alone.
+Suicide risk is the standing question in any depressive presentation: ask directly, and ask again, rather than treating intake screening as settled.
 When depression co-occurs with trauma history, treating the depression alone often fails because the depressive symptoms are maintained by unresolved traumatic material.
 The vignettes on this site illustrate how different modalities formulate the same depressive presentation in genuinely different ways.

 81 Therapeutic Approaches